By Lolita Chakrabarti

 London, 1833.
 There are riots on the streets protesting the Slavery Abolition Act.
 Inside the Theatre Royal, tragic actor Ira Aldridge is making history.
 Fresh from dazzling success in the capitals of Europe, he is about to become the first African American actor to play Othello in London, where the play was created.
 The conflict inside the theater mirrors that on stage and outside: what price will artists pay for their audacity?

-Red Velvet poster art: The Captive Slave by John Philip Simpson (1827) with Ira Aldridge, model.
+Red Velvet poster art: The Captive Slave by John Philip Simpson (1827) featuring Ira Aldridge, actor and model.
 Courtesy of the Art Institute of Chicago / Art Resource, NY.

-Meghan Jones, Scenic Designer • Janus Stefanowicz, Costume Designer • Lily Fossner, Lighting Designer • Christopher Colucci, Sound Designer • Shannon O'Brien, Props Master • Janice Orlandi, Movement Consultant • Leonard Kelly, Dialect Coach • Christie Kelly, Wig Designer • Rebecca Smith, Stage Manager
+Meghan Jones, Scenic Designer • Janus Stefanowicz, Costume Designer • Lily Fossner, Lighting Designer • Christopher Colucci, Sound Designer • Janice Orlandi, Movement Consultant • Leonard Kelly, Dialect Coach • Christie Kelly, Wig Designer • Rebecca Smith, Stage Manager

 News & Reviews